direct2subhajit/Wheat_Seed_Classification_Prediction_Using_Pycaret/README.md

 To learn about PyCaret let's look at the notebook attached.

-You can check this PyCaret Documentation [here](https://pycaret.readthedocs.io/en/latest/index.html).
+You can check the PyCaret Documentation [here](https://pycaret.readthedocs.io/en/latest/index.html).